The Mist (film): Production

 In December 2006, Jane finalized his role in The Mist, joining the cast as Drayton.
 By January 2007, additional actors such as Holden and Andre Braugher were also confirmed for key roles.
-Filming began in February 2007 at StageWorks of Louisiana in Shreveport, Louisiana, marking the start of the production.
+William Sadler, Jeffrey DeMunn and Brian Libby, each of whom appeared in Darabont's previous Stephen King adaptations The Shawshank Redemption and The Green Mile, were cast in supporting roles.
+Sadler had previously played Jane's role, David Drayton, in a 1986 audiobook version of The Mist.
+Darabont wanted to cast King in the supporting role that eventually went to Libby, an offer that King turned down because he did not want to travel to film the part.
+Production began in February 2007 at StageWorks of Louisiana, a sound stage and film production facility in Shreveport, Louisiana.
 Later that month, Marcia Gay Harden and Toby Jones joined the ensemble cast.

-Veteran actors William Sadler, Jeffrey DeMunn, and Brian Libby, all of whom had previously worked with director Darabont on The Shawshank Redemption and The Green Mile, were cast in supporting roles.
-Interestingly, Sadler had voiced the character of David Drayton in a 1986 audiobook version of The Mist.
-Darabont initially wanted King to appear in a supporting role, but he declined the offer.
+The filming was scheduled to begin on February 20.

-Darabont sought a "fluid, ragged documentary" style for the film, drawing inspiration from his experience directing The Shield.
-To achieve this, he enlisted the same camera crew to bring a gritty, realistic feel to the movie.
-Although Darabont considered shooting The Mist digitally, he ultimately chose to film on 400 ASA Fujifilm to give it a grainy texture, adding to the atmospheric tension.
+Darabont sought a "fluid, ragged documentary" style for the film, drawing inspiration from his experience directing an episode of The Shield.
+To achieve this, he enlisted the same camera crew.
+Although Darabont considered shooting The Mist digitally, he ultimately chose to film on 400 ASA Fujifilm to give it a grainy, not "too beautiful" texture.

 Darabont reportedly based David Drayton on renowned poster designer Drew Struzan.
 The film includes a nod to King's The Dark Tower series, with Drayton seen painting an image based on the books in the opening scene.
 This artwork was created by Struzan, whose work also appears in the form of posters for films like The Shawshank Redemption and The Green Mile.
+Struzan went on to produce a poster for The Mist, but this image was not used in the film's marketing campaign.

 Darabont worked closely with the production design team to blend multiple eras within the film's aesthetic, avoiding an overtly modern or period-specific feel.
 This mix is evident in details like characters using cell phones, while military personnel are shown driving older Jeeps instead of modern Humvees.
-The setting of the small-town supermarket was filmed in Vivian, Louisiana, while the fire trucks in the early scenes were from the local Caddo Parish fire department, adding a distinct local flavor to the film.

-Around 100 extras from the Shreveport area were used, with 60 of them intricately interwoven into scenes with the main cast to create a more immersive, populated environment.
-Local Louisiana brands, such as Zapp's potato chips, were featured as part of the film's effort to ground its setting in a recognizable location.
+Around 100 extras from the Shreveport area were used, with 60 of them intricately interwoven into scenes with the main cast to get the film participants as involved as possible.
+Local Louisiana brands, such as Zapp's potato chips, were featured as part of the film's effort to ground its setting in a recognizable location..

-The exterior shots of the grocery store were filmed in Vivian, Louisiana, at the now demolished Tom's Grocery.
+The exterior shots of the grocery store were filmed in Vivian, Louisiana, at the now demolished Tom's Market.